Crime

 The News Tribune

 Isabela Lund is the Lead Breaking News Reporter at The News Tribune.
-Before joining The News Tribune in 2025, she was the digital content manager at KDRV NewsWatch 12 in Medford, Oregon and a reporter at the Stanwood Camano News in Stanwood, Washington.
-She grew up in Kitsap County and graduated from Western Washington University in 2022 with a bachelor’s degree in journalism.
+She previously covered the greater Puyallup area as the East Pierce County Reporter.
+Before joining The News Tribune in February 2025, she served as the digital content manager at KDRV NewsWatch 12 in Medford, Oregon, and as a reporter for the Stanwood Camano News.
+She grew up in Kitsap County and graduated from Western Washington University in 2022 with a degree in journalism.

 Get unlimited digital access